goyal-anjali/REST/README.md

 OpenJPA --> Apache

 JPA: Specification for ORM

+PersistenceContext - entities are managed (@Entity marked classes) EntityManager managed PersistenceContext EntityManagerFactory is used to create EntityManager

 Below code is not required in Spring Boot, required if we are using Spring Framework
 ```